arthurz323/research-proposal/maz_research-proposal.md

 One caveat communal to above-mentioned studies is that the behavioural task (joystick/lever push based on visual discrimination [17,20,24]) itself is not, arguably, initiated from direct visuomotor-coupling like visually-guided reaching behaviour; but rather, visual and motor processes in the task are separately coupled with higher-level cognitive processes.
 Additionally, licking as motor output has limited translational value [1].
 Therefore, adapting the "golden-standard" visually-guided reaching behavioural paradigm in primates to rodents is indispensable.
 Galiñanes et al (2018) took the initiative to make such adaptation, reach for water droplets, on head-fixed mice has been confirm by our currently on-going experiment to be quickly learnable, clearly trackable, easily implementable and modifiable.

 Despite the prominent progress in disentangling visuomotor processing from all aspects of the experimental work, several questions and limitations remain to be addressed.
 Existing visuomotor circuit maps are under two-node scale, no study has extended a two-node connection to a closed visuomotor subnetwork; how visual information integrates into the motor system resides in a speculative level.
 Particularly, the ACC and M2 both project to the V1.
 Although the ACC-V1 projection has been studied [25,28,29], the V1's contribution to the PPC-M2 visual-information-integrated, motor-specific projection, and the top-down signals V1 receives from the M2, i.e., how the connections among V1, PPC, and M2 are formed and changed over behaviour, are poorly understood.
 Given difference among behavioural paradigms, visually-guided reaching behaviour that directly recruits visuomotor processing has not been systematically studied in rodents, let alone the neural (sub)circuit controls it, and the behaviour paradigm from Galiñanes et al. (2018) does not contain a salient visual cue that guides the reach.
 More importantly, the physiological connectivity among each visuomotor circuit node is unknown.
-Therefore, this study offers to tackle issues by further developing the visually-guided reaching behavioural paradigm, expanding two-node mono-directional visuomotor cortical projection mapping into a closed three-node visuomotor subnetwork, and dissecting the physiological function of each node with high-density electrophysiology probes [30] and terminal excitatory and inhibitory optogenetics.
+Therefore, this study offers to tackle issues by further developing the visually-guided reaching behavioural paradigm, expanding two-node mono-directional visuomotor cortical projection mapping into a closed three-node visuomotor subnetwork, and dissecting the physiological function of each node with high-density electrophysiology Neuropixels (npx) probes [30] and terminal excitatory and inhibitory optogenetics.